Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Parent and child groups

-Parent and child groups can take place outdoors if they are for the benefit of children aged under 5 and organised by a business, charity or public body.
-This includes groups that are primarily focused on social and developmental activities (such as art classes).
+Parent and child groups can take place indoors as well as outdoors (but not in private homes or gardens) if they are for the benefit of children aged under 5 and organised by a business, charity or public body.
+This includes groups that are primarily focused on social and developmental activities.

-Parent and child groups must be limited to no more than 15 attendees.
-Children under five and anyone working as part of the group are not counted in this number.
+Parent and child groups must be limited to no more than 15 people.
+Children under five and anyone working or volunteering as part of the group, such as a group leader, are not counted in this number.

 Support groups which provide support functions for parents, carers, or their children

-Support groups which provide support functions for parents, carers, or their children, such as breastfeeding, postnatal, and baby and toddler groups which have to be delivered in person may continue to meet indoors, but must follow the same rules as other support groups.
+Support groups which provide support functions for parents, carers, or their children, such as breastfeeding or postnatal groups, which have to be delivered in person may continue to meet indoors, but must follow the same rules as other support groups.
 See the support groups section of this guidance.

 Providing care or assistance